huggingface/blog/introducing-csearch.md

 ### 2. Hugging Face 🤗 Demo of Contrastive Search:

 Contrastive Search is now available on 🤗 `transformers`, both on PyTorch and TensorFlow.
-You can interact with the examples shown in this blog post using your framework of choice in [this colab notebook](https://colab.research.google.com/github/huggingface/blog/blob/main/notebooks/115_introducing_contrastive_search.ipynb), which is linked at the top.
+You can interact with the examples shown in this blog post using your framework of choice in [this Colab notebook](https://colab.research.google.com/github/huggingface/blog/blob/main/notebooks/115_introducing_contrastive_search.ipynb), which is linked at the top.
 We have also built this awesome [demo](https://huggingface.co/spaces/joaogante/contrastive_search_generation) which directly compares contrastive search with other popular decoding methods (e.g. beam search, top-k sampling <a href='#references'>[3]</a>, and nucleus sampling <a href='#references'>[4]</a>).

 ****